Woman shot, killed while driving, crashes into steps of home

-PHILADELPHIA (AP) - Authorities say a woman driving in Philadelphia was fatally shot, causing her vehicle to crash into the steps of a home.
+PHILADELPHIA (AP) - Authorities are seeking a motive for the death of a woman who was shot while driving in Philadelphia, causing her vehicle to crash into the steps of a home.

-But it’s not yet known what sparked the shooting, which occurred around 11 p.m.
-Sunday.

-Authorities say the shooter apparently fled the scene on foot and remained at large Monday.
+Authorities say the shooter fled the scene on foot and remained at large Tuesday.

 Sign up for Daily Newsletters